finterra/Migration_Contracts/README.md

 ### Migration Contracts

-Compiled contracts for FIN-ERC20, FIN-GTX-SWAP and FIN-MIGRATE.
+Compiled contracts for FIN-ERC20, FIN-GTX-SWAP and FIN-MIGRATE required for ICO.
+Detailed Readme about each contracts are updated inside the contracts folder.

 ### Prerequisite
     Nodejs v8+